 The term “noise cancelling” is a bit of a misnomer, as they don’t actually cancel out all sound.
-Also known as acoustic earplugs , they are fitted with an attenuation filter which will cancel out any sound louder than around 75db while allowing a normal range of sounds to get through.
-These are common for people who work with loud machinery, musicians or people at shooting ranges where it’s important to be able to hear, but still have the protection from loud noises.
+Also known as acoustic earplugs, they are fitted with an attenuation filter which will cancel out any sound louder than around 75db while allowing a normal range of sounds to get through.
+These are common for people who work with loud machinery, musicians or people at shooting ranges where it’s important to be able to hear, but still, have protection from loud noises.

-A lot of riders have expressed that these type of earplugs work well on a motorcycle in combination with helmet speakers.
-They block the damaging wind noise, but allow you to hear your surroundings including the music you’re playing.
+A lot of riders have expressed that these types of earplugs work well on a motorcycle in combination with helmet speakers.
+They block the wind sound but allow you to hear your surroundings including the music you’re playing.
 Check these out on Amazon.

 When to Play Music and When to Turn it Off